miso-lims/walkthroughs/3-0-libraries.md

 parent sample's location, the indices can be copy-pasted in the order that the robot requires.

+{% include libraries-receipt.md detailed=page.is-detailed %}

 {% include libraries-qc.md %}

 <a name="boxes" href="#" id="toplink">top</a>

-# 4. Scanning libraries into your outbox
+# 5. Scanning libraries into your outbox

 Scan the libraries you just created into the outbox for the sequencing team to use.